azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 2. For the **storageAccountKey** enter the Key for the storage account you created (which you can retrieve from the Portal).

-    * From your storage account's blade, select Access Keys from the left menu, under Settings.
+    - From your storage account's blade, select Access Keys from the left menu, under Settings.

       ![Under Settings, Access Keys is circled](media/image82.png 'Settings section')

-    * Copy the Key value for key1, and paste that into the value for storageAccountKey in the App.Config file.
+    - Copy the Key value for key1, and paste that into the value for storageAccountKey in the App.Config file.
       ![In the Access Keys section, the value for Key1 and its copy button are circled.](media/image83.png 'Access Keys section')

-#### Service Bus connection String
+#### Service Bus connection string

 The namespace, and therefore connection string, for the service bus is different from the one for the event hub.
 As we did for the event hub, we need to create a shared access policy to allow the ChatMessageSentimentProcessorFunction Manage, Send, and Listen permissions.